Russian Far East protesters rally against Vladimir Putin | DW | 25.07.2020

-Tens of thousands of people marched Saturday across the far east Russian city of Khabarovsk to protest the sudden arrest of the regional governorfor the third Saturday in a row.
+Tens of thousands of people marched Saturday across the Russian Far Eastern city of Khabarovsk to protest the sudden arrest of the regional governorfor the third Saturday in a row.

 Sergei Furgal has been in custody in Moscow since his arrest on July 9 on murder charges.